-Federal Drug Charges – Attorney Andrew R. Lynch
+Federal Drug Charges – Attorney The Lynch Law Group

 The Comprehensive Drug Abuse Prevention and Control Act of 1970 classifies marijuana, narcotics, and other drugs into five categories, or Schedules.
 Besides establishing requirements relating to manufacture and distribution of drugs, the law also defines penalties for violations of the Act.
 Depending on the type of drug and quantity of the drug involved the criminal penalties can be severe.
 If you are facing federal drug charges, consult with an experienced and knowledgeable criminal defense attorney for advice on your rights.

 Drug trafficking offenses commonly involve the following types of narcotics or controlled substances: